 All students are welcomed at the Registrations area upon arrival.
 Pocket money, passports and tickets will be collected from students upon arrival.
 Staff will organise a tour around the campus and will take the students to their boarding houses and rooms to settle in.
 Students will have time to unpack, to take a shower or rest.
 Snack and refreshment will be provided throughout the day in addition to hot meals at dinner time.
 We will try to encourage the students to call home as soon as they settle in to ensure the parents that they arrive safely.

-An English placement test will be organised the day after you arrive and students will be placed in a suitable class according to their age and ability.
+An English placement test will be organised and students will be placed in a suitable class according to their age and ability.

-Students on our courses will be staying in the boarding houses of the school (or local families if you’ve chosen homestay option which is available at Dulwich College only).
+Students on our courses will be staying in the boarding houses of the school.

 Boys and girls are accommodated separately.
 There are members of staff resident the boarding houses who will be supervising and assisting students in the evening and at night.
 There will always be staff on-call throughout the night in case of emergency.
 The house is securely locked at all times and only students and Our World staff have access.

-In case of an emergency, the Course Director can be contacted 24 hours a day.
+In case of an emergency, the Centre Manager can be contacted 24 hours a day.

 Packed lunches or lunch money will be provided when the students go on excursions.
 Refreshments will be provided in the lesson breaks.

 There is nothing to pay for on our courses.
 All course expenses are included in the course fee.
-For students wanting to bring a certain amount of money to cover shopping, telephone calls and other incidentals, we recommend £60 – £80 per week to cover these expenses.
+For students wanting to bring a certain amount of money to cover shopping, telephone calls and other incidentals, we recommend £80 – £100 per week to cover these expenses.
 It is unnecessary and inadvisable for students to carry a large amount of money.
-Pocket money, passports and tickets will be collected from students upon arrival and a weekly banking service will be available.
+Pocket money, passports and tickets will be collected from students upon arrival and a banking service will be available.

-Please note that students’ rooms do not have locks, in the interest of personal safety, and valuables may be left with the Course Officer.
+Please note that students’ rooms do not have locks, in the interest of personal safety, and valuables may be left with the Centre Manger in the Course Office.
 Our World English Schools disclaims responsibility for loss or damage to students’ personal possessions, money and other valuables except when officially banked with us.
 (See insurance section on the booking form).

 Clothes will be laundered once a week by the school.
 Students may be expected to sort out their own clothes when they are returned clean so it is a good idea to have name tapes on items which are not readily identifiable, such as white T-shirts.